ISISComputingGroup/ibex_developers_manual/IOC-Utilities.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [IOCs](IOCs) > IOC utilities

 There are a number of IOC shell utilities defined in `C:\Instrument\Apps\EPICS\support\utilities` which can be used in an IOC shell to help startup IOCs.
+The doxygen docs are here http://epics.isis.rl.ac.uk/doxygen/main/support/utilities/.

 ## calc